openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 In this sample LoRA weights are used in [safetensors]((https://huggingface.co/docs/safetensors/index#format)) format.
 Safetensors is a serialization format developed by Hugging Face that is specifically designed for efficiently storing and loading large tensors.
 It provides a lightweight and efficient way to serialize tensors, making it easier to store and load machine learning models.

-The LoRA safetensors model is loaded via [safetensors.h](https://github.com/hsnyder/safetensors.h).
-The layer name and weight are modified with `Eigen` library and inserted into the SD models with `ov::pass::MatcherPass` in the file [common/diffusers/src/lora.cpp](https://github.com/openvinotoolkit/openvino.genai/blob/master/image_generation/common/diffusers/src/lora.cpp).
+The LoRA safetensors model is loaded with OpenVINO GenAI Adapters.

 There are various LoRA models on https://civitai.com/tag/lora and on HuggingFace, you can consider to choose your own LoRA model in safetensor format.
 For example, you can use LoRA [soulcard model](https://civitai.com/models/67927?modelVersionId=72591).
 Download and put LoRA safetensors model into the models directory.
 When running the built sample provide the path to the LoRA model with `-l, --loraPath arg` argument.